 This IVR message can be shortened as -

 Thank you for calling Exotel.
-Press 1 for support, 2 for sales or dial the extension.
+Press 1 for support, 2 for sales, or dial the extension.

 Turn off call waiting: Your agents may get calls from their friends & family.
 As Exotel does not know they are on a call, it will still try to call their number for the duration of "Number of seconds to ring the agent's phone before trying the next person".
-To avoid this, ask them to turn off the call waiting in their handset.
-Most feature & smartphones will have this option.
+To avoid this, ask them to turn off the call waiting on their handset.
+Most features & smartphones will have this option.
 This will ensure that Exotel will quickly go to the next available agent.

 If you have more people in your company, add them to the group that is getting the calls.
 Exotel is about flexibility.
-So add as many people as you can in your system.
+So add as many people as you can to your system.
 It is pretty easy to turn them on/off anyway.

 Take a voicemail or send an SMS back (as a part of the call flow) saying sorry.
 If you use a ticketing system, then use the ticketing system's email gateway ID as the email address in the group so that "unattended call emails" become tickets.

 Watch out for situations where all users in a group go "OFF".

 Ensure that all users are "verified" users.
 Exotel will not send calls to them otherwise.

 Not all "Call attempts" are bad calls.
 For eg, if you are running a missed call campaign, naturally it will show up as a Call Attempt in your inbox.

 If you have a timing applet and are informing the customer that you are closed and then hang up, it will still show as a call attempt.